hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 [CP Session](https://docs.hazelcast.com/hazelcast/latest/cp-subsystem/sessions) documentation for more information.

-Distributed locks are unfortunately *not equivalent* to single-node mutexes because of the complexities in distributed systems, such as uncertain communication patterns, and independent and partial failures.
-In an asynchronous network, no lock service can guarantee mutual exclusion, because there is no way to distinguish between a slow and a crashed process.
+Distributed locks are unfortunately *not equivalent* to single-node mutexes because of the complexities in distributed systems, such as uncertain communication patterns and independent and partial failures.
+In an asynchronous network, no lock service can guarantee mutual exclusion because there is no way to distinguish between a slow and a crashed process.
 Consider the following scenario, where a Hazelcast client acquires a FencedLock, then hits a long GC pause.
-Since it will not be able to commit session heartbeats while paused, its CP session will be eventually closed.
+Since it will not be able to commit session heartbeats while paused, its CP session will eventually be closed.
 After this moment, another Hazelcast client can acquire this lock.
 If the first client wakes up again, it may not immediately notice that it has lost ownership of the lock.
 In this case, multiple clients think they hold the lock.
 If they attempt to perform an operation on a shared resource, they can break the system.
 To prevent such situations, you can choose to use an infinite session timeout, but this time probably you are going to